 Some attorney websites say hip fracture cases are “high-value cases,” most likely citing that 9% of hip fracture case awards are over $1 million dollars.
 While statistical data can be helpful, it can also be misleading to car accident victims.

-Hip fractures are painful and recovery is difficult.
-Recovery is long and results in a loss of mobility.
+Hip fractures are painful, and healing is difficult.
+A hip injury also results in a loss of mobility.
 Spending long periods of time immobile also comes with risks.
 There are many illnesses and injuries associated with bed rest, including bed sores and blood clots.
 Because treatment and recovery from a hip fracture is so complicated and painful, some personal injury attorneys like to “chase” these cases because of their assumed value.

 Here are some things to consider if you have fractured your hip in a car accident and are planning to file suit:

 You should always consult a doctor about your treatment and rehabilitation.
 In most cases, you have two years to file suit after a car accident.
 You should use that time to recover from your injuries.
 Your physical health should guide your decision-making.
 Be wary of attorneys who try to pursue your case while you are still in recovery.